17 Underrated Pizza Toppings

 Inspiration: Paleo OMG's Biscuits and Gravy Pizza

 We've already established that pizza isn't just a lunch or dinner option—you can have it in the morning, too.
 And you can really make it a true breakfast meal by adding some sausage gravy.
 You can make a pan-style "biscuit" crust and top it with sausage gravy that's seasoned with rosemary, sage, and fennel.
-Talk about taking these up to gourmet level!
+Talk about taking these up to a gourmet level!

 Inspiration: Steveston Pizza in British Columbia, Canada